BZandi/Metameric-Spectra/README.md

 Link to the Luxpy library: https://github.com/ksmet1977/luxpy

-Read the following paper for more information about the lumpy library: Smet, K. A. G. (2019).
+Read the following paper for more information about the Luxpy library: Smet, K. A. G. (2019).
 Tutorial: The LuxPy Python Toolbox for Lighting and Color Science.
 LEUKOS, DOI: 10.1080/15502724.2018.1518717.

 ## Citation